How Amazon Route 53 differs in AWS European Sovereign Cloud

 -

 Registering domain names is not available in AWS European Sovereign Cloud (Germany) region.
-To delegate domains in the AWS European Sovereign Cloud (Germany) region, you can register them using the US East (N. Virginia) region.
+To delegate domains in the AWS European Sovereign Cloud (Germany) region, you can register them using a third party registrar of your choice or Amazon Route 53 in the US East (N. Virginia) region.

 -